dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 Triangulation of 3d grasping points heavily depend on stereo vision, and the quality of stereo vision affects the accuracy of grasping points.

 ### What is the clever idea of this paper?
 It attempts to extract visual features for grasping points, and it is a cost-effective method because it eliminates the necessity to project every pixel of the image.
-Using synthetic image
+Using synthetic images allow robust perception by varying light conditions and extrinsic parameters of the camera.

 ### How the idea is implemented
 The algorithm is trained using supervised learning with grasping points labeled computer generated images.
-The algorithms takes two or more images of an object from different locations, then possible grasping points are identified using their probabilistic model to overcome uncertainty
+The algorithms take two or more images of an object from different locations, then possible grasping points are identified using their probabilistic model to overcome uncertainty